spdx/spdx-spec/chapters/4-file-information.md

 </File>
 ```

-## 4.10 Artifact of Project Homepage (deprecated) <a name="4.10"></a>
+## F.10 Artifact of project homepage field (deprecated) <a name="4.10"></a>

 **4.10.1** Purpose: To indicate the location of the project from which the file has been derived.

 **4.10.2** Intent: To make it easier for recipients of the SPDX file to determine the original source of the identified file.
-If the project is described in another SPDX Document, then Relationship should be used.
+If the project is described in another SPDX Document, then `Relationship` should be used.

 **4.10.3** Cardinality: Optional, one or many.

 **4.10.4** Data Format: Uniform Resource Locator | `UNKNOWN`.

-In `tag:value` format all optional `ArtifactOf` fields must follow immediately below the ArtifactOfProjectName.
+In `tag:value` format all optional `ArtifactOf` fields shall follow immediately below the ArtifactOfProjectName.

 **4.10.5** Tag: `ArtifactOfProjectHomePage:`